 With respect to other relevant sectors and industries, the respective (reciprocity) licensing requirements are linked to the non-Swiss domicile of the applicant or investor.
-Please see also question 2.2 above.
+See also question 2.2 above.

-2.5 Are there specific rules for certain foreign investors (e.g. non-EU / non-WTO), including state-owned enterprises (SOEs)?
+2.5 Are there specific rules for certain foreign investors such as state-owned enterprises (SOEs)?

-There are no specific rules for certain foreign investors such as e.g. non-EU/non-WTO, including state-owned enterprises SOEs.
+There are no specific rules for certain foreign investors such as SOEs.